 That has changed my relationship to the site in a specific way.
 The work is less batch-oriented now.
 Instead of waiting until I have an uninterrupted hour, I can make one precise improvement and move on.
-The project feels less like something I only "go work on" and more like something I can keep in motion.

 I am less interested in defending these tools in the abstract than in whether they help me work something out more clearly.
 For this site, Codex has made iteration lighter.
 With Sora, the answer still feels less settled, which is part of why I am still drawn to it.